 Berberine: Is It Really Nature's Ozempic?

-In 2022 and 2023, "berberine is nature's Ozempic" became one of the fastest-spreading supplement claims on social media, driven largely by TikTok content that reached hundreds of millions of views.
-Sales of berberine supplements increased by an estimated 700% in 18 months.
+In 2022 and 2023, "berberine is nature's Ozempic" became one of the fastest-spreading supplement claims on social media, driven largely by TikTok content that reached hundreds of millions of views, and sales jumped an estimated 700% in 18 months.
 The comparison to semaglutide (Ozempic/Wegovy) is provocative, somewhat grounded in mechanism, and substantially misleading about magnitude and clinical reality.

 What Berberine Actually Is